mdaus/nitro/CMakeREADME.txt

 Most of the smarts are in the root-level CMakeLists.txt file.
 See the in-code comments there for details.
 There are some utility .cmake files in the ./build directory

-The CODA_BUILD_TESTS varaible in the script controls whether tests will be built.
+The CODA_BUILD_TESTS variable in the script controls whether tests will be built.

 Currently, the scripts reduce the compile warning level to reduce distractions while working on this project; this should be reversed for production use.

 TODO list:
-* Test the Windows build and fix any problems.
-Some drivers may not have Windows versions, and should just be disabled there.
 * Test other build configurations.
 This should just require changing $build_type in config_coda.csh, but there will no doubt be bugs and rough edges.
 * Test the shared library build.
 This should just require changing $build_lib_type in config_coda.csh, but there will no doubt be bugs and rough edges.
 * The Python modules are not currently built.
 # The SWIG bindings are not currently built.
 * There will need to be many configuration options added to match the waf options.
 * The config_coda.csh script needs error checking.
-* Create a "superbuild", to consolidate the two-stage build (google "cmake superbuild").
-* Fix MT_DEFAULT_PINNING, previously configured by waf-generated header.